“Everyday you are not collecting data, your competition is learning while you are planning”

 Gardner laid out 4 key rules for building an agile framework in your next digital project.

 - Determine who you want to impact.
 Who will be the center of your transformation?
 Clients?
 Advisors?
-Back-office?
-Once you decide, you need to deeply understand what their experience looks like.
+Back-office staff?
+You need to have a deep understanding of what their whole experience is like.

 - Cover the whole experience (or as much as possible).
 Once you understand their experience, you need to choose a solution that will actually affect, and transform that entire experience.
-Don’t settle for use-case-centric transformation.
+Don’t settle for a transformation based on use-cases.

-- Start and make a difference today, not next year.
-With an agile approach, you adopt software today that gives you meaningful day-one functionality while you map out your data and legacy-system integrations.
-Those are important, but not as urgent as doing something today.
+- Make a difference today, not next year.
+With an agile approach, you can get started and adopt software today that gives you meaningful day-one functionality while you take the time to map out your data and legacy-system integrations.
+Those are important to establish over time, but not as urgent as doing something today.

 - Iterate based on real data (not speculation).
 Agile software will produce real data about how users are interacting with the process, where the bottlenecks are, and where you need improvements.
-And a truly agile platform will give you the ability to actually make these changes as well.
+A truly agile platform will give you the ability to actually make these changes as well.

 These 4 principles are the foundation for how Wealth Management firms can avoid the trap of oversimplified use-case projects, and over-engineered BPM projects.

-To dive into the specifics of how your wealth management firm can adopt an agile onboarding approach, as well as a real-life example, you can watch an on-demand recording of the CEB Webinar, for free.
+To dive into the specifics of how your wealth management firm can adopt an agile onboarding approach, as well as a real-life example, you can watch a free, on-demand recording of the CEB Webinar.